HKUNLP/HumanPrompt/README.md

 ### Things to be done in the future

 #### Before 2022.12
+- [ ] Add parameter hint for methods
 - [ ] Add verbose in each method
 - [ ] Add README and credict to each method
 - [ ] Add methods(ReAct, self-ask) that requires external API